Field Note #3

 Equatorial African weather adds its own complications.
 It does not always behave in the familiar pattern of clearly advancing cold and warm fronts that many northern-hemisphere pilots are used to reading.
 Instead, isolated weather cells can build quickly, accompanied by strong gusts, local wind shear, and abrupt changes driven by heat and terrain.
 Conditions that appear workable can deteriorate in a short time, and often without the kind of warning infrastructure pilots elsewhere take for granted.

 Maps and navigation information are often another weakness.
-In some regions, the pilot is not working with neatly updated charts and current procedural material, but with whatever reliable information can actually be obtained.
+In most regions, the pilot is not working with neatly updated charts and current procedural material, but with whatever reliable information can actually be obtained.
 In my own case, that meant planning with a combination of Michelin road maps and two aeronautical charts dating back to 1983 and 1974, because that was the most accurate material available.
-Even then, terrain awareness still required cross-checking altitudes, ridge lines, and landmarks from multiple sources, because what looked sufficient on paper could quickly become less certain in the air.
+Even then, terrain awareness still required cross-checking altitudes, ridge lines, and landmarks from multiple sources, because what looked sufficient on paper could become much less convincing in the air.

 That is why planning in this environment is never finished once the aircraft leaves the ground.
 However carefully a route has been thought through, conditions can still change in a hurry.
-At that point the pilot’s most important skill is not flair, but composure.
+At that point the pilot’s most useful quality is not flair, but composure.
+Flair has a short shelf life in the bush.

 The Discipline of Not Panicking

-If there is one discipline that matters above all others, it is this: do not panic.
-Not theatrically, not internally, not ever in a way that takes control of judgement.
+If there is one discipline that matters above most others, it is this: do not panic.
+Not theatrically, not internally, and not in the quiet form that disguises itself as rushed certainty.
 In remote flying, panic is rarely dramatic.
-More often, it appears as rushed decisions, false confidence, fixation, or the refusal to turn away soon enough.
-The pilot who remains useful is the one who stays calm long enough to keep choosing well.
+More often, it appears as fixation, false confidence, hurried choices, or the refusal to turn away soon enough.
+The pilot who remains useful is usually the one who stays calm long enough to keep choosing well after the glamorous options have died.

 Survival, Preparedness, and Staying With the Aircraft